EPA bans pesticide linked to health problems in children

 EPA's decision “effectively removes an important tool for farmers,” the company said in a statement, adding that “it appears that the rationale used by the agency is inconsistent with the complete and robust database of more than 4,000 studies and reports that have examined the product in terms of health, safety and the environment.”

-EPA said it would continue reviewing whether to allow use of chlorpyrifos for purposes not directly tied to food production, such as cattle ear tags and mosquito control.
+EPA said after taking public comments, it would continue reviewing whether to allow use of chlorpyrifos for purposes not directly tied to food production, such as cattle ear tags and mosquito control.

-Bills seeking to prohibit use of chlorpyrifos and similar pesticides have been introduced in Congress.
+Bills seeking to prohibit use of chlorpyrifos and similar pesticides have been proposed in Congress.

+Introduced by Dow Chemical in 1965, chlorpyrifos was banned for household use in 2001.

+Lawsuits were filed last month in California seeking damages against Dow Chemical and Corteva, as well as companies that applied the chemical.
+They allege contamination of personal belongings inside farming community homes.
+Suits were filed last year on behalf of farm laborers in the nation's largest agricultural state.

 John Flesher, The Associated Press